hyesun9901/GoogleOtpAppTest/README.md

-# GoogleOtpAppTest
-# 2FA - GoogleOtp Test
+# 2FA(2 factor authentication) - GoogleOtp Test
-##It is just test application.So, I have not server code!!
+## It is just test application.
+So, I haven't server code!!